ecraft/couchdb_to_sql/README.md

 ### Notes on deleted documents

-Synchronising a deleted document is generally a much more complicated operation.
+Synchronizing a deleted document is generally a much more complicated operation.
 Given that the original document no longer exists in the CouchDB database, there is no way to know which document group and table the document was inserted into.